Latest News

 South Korean media received copies of the report despite it being withheld.
 Boeing and GE referred all questions regarding the crash to ARAIB.
 Safran didn't immediately respond to an inquiry for comment.

-Jeju Air previously stated that it was cooperating with ARAIB, and is awaiting the publication of its investigation.
+Jeju Air previously stated that it was cooperating with ARAIB, and that they were awaiting the publication of their investigation.

 Civil air investigations are conducted in accordance with international aviation regulations to determine the causes of crashes without blaming or putting anyone at fault.

-The Jeju Air Pilots' Union said ARAIB "misled the public" when it suggested that there was no issue with the left motor, given that bird feces were found in both.
+The Jeju Air Pilots' Union said ARAIB "misled the public" when it suggested that there was no issue with the left motor, given that bird remains had been found in both.

 Sources who attended the briefing said that investigators informed family members of the black box data indicating the left engine experienced a "surge" as well.

-The pilot union, as well as representatives of bereaved family members, have requested that any evidence supporting findings be made public.
+The pilot union, as well as representatives of bereaved family members, have requested that any evidence supporting any conclusions be made public.

 Safety experts say that the embankment with navigation equipment is likely to have contributed to the high death rate.